Midhunkalavara/midhunkalavara.github.io/README.md

-# My Portfolio
+# Portfolio

 ## Introduction:
-I am a data analyst and technical writer with a passion for transforming complex information into clear, actionable insights.
-I excel at unraveling intricate datasets and translating them into user-friendly documentation.
-My background in both technical writing and data analysis allows me to bridge the gap between data and comprehension, ensuring effective communication across all levels.
+As a data analyst, I possess a unique blend of skills in both data analysis and technical writing, allowing me to decipher complex datasets and present actionable insights in a clear and understandable manner.
+My expertise lies in bridging the gap between raw data and effective communication, ensuring that insights are accessible and comprehensible across diverse audiences.

 ## About Me:
-My professional journey commenced with a Bachelor of Technology in Aeronautical Engineering from Calicut University, which propelled me into a career as an aerospace technical writer.
-Over time, I transitioned into roles as a senior technical writer, contributing to various hardware and software products.
+My journey in the professional world began with a Bachelor of Technology in Aeronautical Engineering from Calicut University, which laid the foundation for my career as an aerospace technical writer.
+Over time, I transitioned into senior technical writing roles, contributing to the development of various hardware and software products.

-However, my venture into the realm of data analysis commenced with a newfound passion sparked during an online data science course from IIT Madras.
-This burgeoning interest motivated me to pursue various online certifications and enabled me to engage in data analysis within my projects, facilitating data-driven decision-making on the Trust Safety knowledge base that I currently manage.
+However, my passion for data analysis was ignited during an online data science course from IIT Madras.
+This newfound interest led me to pursue additional certifications in data analysis, enabling me to integrate data-driven decision-making into my projects.
+Currently, I leverage my data analysis skills to manage the Trust Safety knowledge base.

-Presently, I am further enhancing my skill set by pursuing a Post Graduate Certificate Program in Data Science and Machine Learning at Manipal Institute of Technology, with an anticipated completion date in September 2024.
+Continuing my quest for knowledge, I am currently enrolled in a Post Graduate Certificate Program in Data Science and Machine Learning at Manipal Institute of Technology, with an expected completion date in September 2024.

-## PortFolio Projects
+# Portfolio Projects
+---
+## Online Retail Store: Exploratory Data Analysis with Python
+#### Description: This project delves into the operations of an online retail store.
+By analyzing actual sales data, we aim to assist the store in improving its business strategies.
+#### Tools: Python with libraries including Pandas, NumPy, Matplotlib, and Seaborn
+#### Role: Data Analyst
+#### Outcome: Provided recommendations to optimize operations, enhance customer satisfaction, and boost sales for the online retail store.
+#### Check out the [GitHub repository](https://github.com/Midhunkalavara/Online-Retail-Store) for more details.
+---